mwshinn/PyDDM/doc/quickstart.rst

       Fitted parameters:
       - nondectime: 0.119300

-Note that the fit is not perfect due to the finite size of the resampled data.
+While the values are close to the true values, the fit is not perfect due to the finite size of the resampled data.
 We can also draw a plot visualizing the fit.
 Unlike our first example, we will now use one of PyDDM's convenience methods, :func:`~.plot.plot_fit_diagnostics`:

 .. literalinclude:: downloads/simple.py
    :language: python